TSRC Infrastructure and Experimental Projects – Stuff we’re building and doing

 • Room for a generator and fuel

-• Exterior graphics will be similar to the existing Communications Trailer’s Take a look at the current floor plan design (not to scale and in constant flux – hey, it’s a design-build!)
-(If you have a 2″ drawbar hitch and electric brake controller on your full-size pickup or SUV, AE1H would like to hear from you!)
+• (If you have a 2-5/16″ hitch and electric brake controller on your full-size pickup or SUV, AE1H would like to hear from you!)

 Field Deployment Kits

-As a result of several large equipment donations, we’re also now building some task-specific kits, such as one for Summits On The Air (SOTA) and US Islands activations, and a Winlink Pactor 3 go-kit.
+As a result of several large equipment donations, we’re considering task-specific kits, such as one for Summits On The Air (SOTA) and US Islands activations, and a Winlink Pactor 3 go-kit.
 Do you have any ideas?
 Contact Dave WA1ZCN. (pix of current HF kits at left)

 Repeater System Upgrades